 - Anglia Ruskin University

-- Nordoff Robbins - course validated by City University London
+- Nordoff Robbins - course validated by Goldsmiths, University of London

 - Queen Margaret University, Edinburgh